connected-digital-energy-meter/cdem_docs/docs/12_development/README.md

 #### Data

 Here we run into our first problem.
-Due to the use of optocouplers, the "Data" (pin 5) line must be designed as an **Open Collector** output and must be **logically inverted** before it can be used with IoT device ( Raspberri Pi, ESP32, Arduino, ...).
+Due to the use of opto couplers, the "Data" (pin 5) line must be designed as an **Open Collector** output and must be **logically inverted** before it can be used with IoT device ( Raspberry Pi, ESP32, Arduino, ...).

 A "Data" line LOW has a voltage of 0,2 V (0 - 1V), HIGH has a voltage of 5,0V with a maximum current of 30 mA.